denten-books/plain-text/1-chapter.md

 of the abstraction brings the word closer to the reader.

-Yet for all the language games, the formalist conception of a literary device fails to reach the materiality of the written word.
+Yet for all the language games, the formalist conception of a literary device does not quite reach to affect the materiality of the written word.
 The formalists were primarily concerned with structure and sound.[^ln1-formal] Paper, the literal substance intervening between the two, remained for them a transparent medium.
 Concerned with the stripping of surfaces, the formalist and later the new critical research program stopped at the representational layer of the literary figure.
 In *Plain Text*, I would like to take the formalist program one step further, bringing it closer to a truly materialist poetics.

 My interests lie in books and documents as literal devices.
 When asked in the context of media history, the question of literary surfaces gains an instrumental dimension.
 Physical affordances of liquid crystal displays and magnetic storage differ drastically from those of goat skins or parchment.
 Yet surface representation maintains the illusion of self-similarity.
 We are faced with with what is called *isomorphic* design, by which the digital page